bocarw121/s-mail-cli/README.md

 ### TODO

 - [ ] Add support for more email providers
-- [ ] Add support for sending emails with multiple attachments and body text
+- [ ] Add support for sending emails with multiple attachments
+- [x] Add support for sending emails with body text
 - [ ] Add tests
 - [ ] refactor code to make it more modular